Limited express: New Zealand

-In the era of steam-hauled provincial expresses, limited express services were common on highly trafficked routes.
-The Night Limited was the premier express train on the North Island Main Trunk Railway between Auckland and Wellington from 1924 until 1971; during peak seasons, it was augmented by the Daylight Limited.
+In the era of steam-hauled provincial expresses, limited express services were common on high traffic routes.
+The Night Limited was the premier express train on the North Island Main Trunk Railway between Auckland, and Wellington from 1924 until 1971; during peak seasons, it was augmented by the Daylight Limited.
 Following the Night Limited was a slower unnamed express that stopped at more stations and provided a lower level of comfort.

 A different pattern was employed on the Main South Line.
 The South Island Limited express ran three days a week from Christchurch through Dunedin to Invercargill, with a slower regular express operating on the other four days.
-Both regular and limited expresses were augmented by additional services between intermediate destinations, such as an evening railcar between Christchurch and Dunedin operated by the 88 seater or Vulcan classes.
+Both regular and limited expresses were augmented by additional services between intermediate destinations, such as an evening railcar between Christchurch and Dunedin operated by NZR's 88 seater, or Vulcan Class Railmotors.

 Limited expresses were rare beyond the main trunk routes and the regular provincial expresses were typically augmented with even slower mixed trains.
-However, when the Rotorua Express schedule was accelerated in 1930 and its carriages upgraded, it was rebranded as the Rotorua Limited.
+However, when the Rotorua Express schedule was accelerated in 1930 and its carriages upgraded, it was re-branded as the Rotorua Limited.
 Due to the Great Depression and rising car ownership levels, it did not achieve the level of success intended, thus in 1937 it reverted to the status and service pattern of a regular express.

 After the demise of the Night Limited and the South Island Limited in 1971, the term "limited express" fell into disuse in New Zealand and has not been applied to any subsequent trains.
 However, from 1971 to 1979, the Silver Star performed the role of a limited express as it operated to a faster schedule than a supplementary slower service that was known from 1975 as the Northerner.

 As of 13 March 2017, Auckland Transport introduced limited express services on the Onehunga Line.
-These services operate until 7:30 PM on weekdays, bypassing Parnell, Remuera and Greenlane stations.
+These services operate until 7:30 pm on weekdays, bypassing Parnell, Remuera and Greenlane stations.